BZoennchen/supercollider-book/intro.md

 Technology shapes our way of communication; it opens up spaces of possibilities but, at the same time, closes the door to preexisting ways of life.

 For example, the introduction of cars influenced how we plan and build cities and, consequently, made possessing a car mandatory in many areas.
-E-Mail changed our communication ethics at the workplace, it made the interaction with E-Mails mandatory.
+Email changed our communication ethics at the workplace; it made the interaction with emails mandatory.
 I see it as a privilege that my generation was one of the last growing up in an internet-free world.
 Today, children are confronted with a world of spectacle distractions.

 Massively widespread technology has this dictating ability -- once established, it dictates our way of communication.
 It shapes our mundane life, and if we want to live within society, we can not escape it.
 We live in an *age of disruption* where technology escapes any deep analysis because it evolves faster than we can blink.
+People are so busy and constantly trying to keep up with all of these news feeds that are poking at them, so it is hard for them to apply any narrative to their experiences.
+They do not know what is going on.
+They are just moving through their day moment to moment, and that is a disorienting place to be.
+Time slips away without any deep satisfaction; another day went to *Instagram*.

 The danger is never to stop hustling.
 We need spaces that help us not to escape but to **really** engage with technology!
 To understand how it affects us, how it changes us, how it can help us and how it might destroy us.